rackerlabs/support-how-to/content/cloud-sites/spam-settings-for-rackspace-email.md

 your spam filtering settings and level of filtering within webmail.

-To verify if spam filtering is enabled, please see [Is spam filtering enabled on my email accounts?](/how-to/manage-spam-filtering-for-your-cloud-sites-email-accounts "Is spam filtering enabled on my email accounts?")
+To verify if spam filtering is enabled, please see [Is spam filtering enabled on my email accounts?](/how-to/manage-spam-filtering-for-your-cloud-sites-email-accounts)

-### The Catch All Account:
+### The Catch All Account

-<span><span>If you're account is configured to be the "catch all", then
-spam will not be filtered and you will still see messages coming in as
-\[SPAM\] even though you may have it set to do otherwise.</span></span>
+If you're account is configured to be the "catch all", then spam will not be filtered and you will still see messages coming in as [SPAM] even though you may have it set to do otherwise.

-### Blacklisting Users/Domains:
+### Blacklisting Users/Domains

 Email sent to you from domains, email addresses, and IPs on your blacklist will be blocked and will not be delivered to your